Asian shares advance as yields, inflation fears moderate

 Stocks climbed in Asia on Thursday after a key measure of inflation in the U.S. came in lower than expected, easing worries that price pressures could push interest rates higher.

-Shares rose in Tokyo, Shanghai and Hong Kong but edged lower in Sydney.
+Shares rose in Tokyo, Shanghai and Hong Kong but were flat in Sydney.

 On Wall Street, energy and financial stocks rose while Big Tech shares declined.
 The S&P 500 added 0.6% and the Dow Jones Industrial Average hit a record high, though tech stocks pulled the Nasdaq slightly lower.